system76/docs/_articles/battery.md

 > iface enp4s0f2 inet manual

-This change will reflect after reboot.
-Till then run this command:
+This new configuration will take effect after a reboot.
+To disable the interface immediately, run this command:

 ```
 sudo ifconfig enp4s0f2 down